-EIDL РРР
+EIDL PPP

 What is the annual interest rate?

 3.75% for businesses, 2.75% for non- profits Not to exceed 4%

 What Is the term of the loan?

 Up to 30 years 10 years

 When is the first loan payment due?

 One year after the loan origination date (interest is accrued during the deferment) At least six months after the loan origination date (interest is accrued during the deferment)

 What can we use the loan for?

-Financial obligations and operating expenses that could have been met had the disaster not occurred
+Financial obligations and operating expenses that could have been met had the disaster not occurred Payroll costs (as defined above), group healthcare benefits, insurance premiums, and interest (but not principal) on mortgages or other debt incurred prior to February 15, 2020, rent on any lease in force prior to February 15, 2020 and utility payments

-EIDL PPP

-What collateral is required?

-The SBA will place a UCC lien against the assets of the business No collateral is required from eitherthe business or its owners

-Is a personal guarantee required?
+EIDL PPP What collateral is required? at collateral is required?
+The SBA will place a UCC lien against the assets of the business No collateral is required from eitherthe business or its owners 's a personal guarantee required?
 Yes, for owners of > 20% of the business, managing members of LLCs, managing partners of LPs.
-However, no liens will be taken against real estate owned by the guarantor No

-Is there a loan forgiveness program?

-No Yes - calculated as the amount spent by the borrower during an 8- week period after the origination date of the loan on: payroll costs (as defined above), interest payment on any mortgage incurred prior to February 15, 2020, payment of rent on any lease in force prior to February 15, 2020, and payment on any utility for which service began before February 15, 2020.
-Payroll costs are subject to the same exclusions as noted above

-What reduces the forgiveness?
-1
+However, no liens will be taken against real estate owned by the guarantor No Is there a loan forgiveness program?
+No Yes - calculated as the amount spent by the borrower during an 8-week period after the origination date of the loan on: payroll costs (as defined above), interest payment on any mortgage incurred prior to February 15, 2020, payment of rent on any lease in force prior to February 15, 2020, and payment on any utility for which service began before February 15, 2020.
+Payroll costs are subject to the same exclusions as noted above What reduces the forgiveness?
 N/A The amount forgiven is reduced based on failure to maintain the average number of full-time equivalent employees versus the period from either February 15, 2019, through June 30, 2019, or January 1, 2020, through February 29, 2020, as selected by the borrower.
 The amount forgiven is also reduced to the extent that compensation for any individual making less than \$100,000 per year is reduced by more than 25% measured against the most recent full quarter.
 Reductions in the number of employees or compensation occurring between February 15, 2020, and 30 days after enactment of the CARES Act will generally be ignored to the extent that reductions are reversed by June 30, 2020.
 Forgiven amounts will not constitute cancellation of indebtedness income for federal tax purposes.